 - monitor the temperature of the motherboard and CPU sensors

 - monitor the temperature of the NVidia GPUs

-Latest version of Psensor also provides applet indicator for Ubuntu and thus it makes the monitoring of hardware temperature even easier in Ubuntu.
+The latest version of Psensor also provides an applet indicator for Ubuntu and thus it makes the monitoring of hardware temperature even easier on Ubuntu.
 You can choose to display the temperature right in the top panel itself.
-It even sends a desktop notification when the temperature exceeds the limit.
+It can even send a desktop notification when the temperature exceeds the limit.

 Then start the detection of your hardware sensors:

 To make sure that it works, run the command below:

 Physical id 0: +44.0°C (high = +100.0°C, crit = +100.0°C)

 Core 0: +41.0°C (high = +100.0°C, crit = +100.0°C)